MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.TimeSeriesInsights/New-AzTimeSeriesInsightsAccessPolicy.md

 ```

 ### -PrincipalObjectId
-The objectId of the principal in Azure Active Directory.
+The objectId of the principal in Microsoft Entra ID.

 ```yaml
 Type: System.String